tmadruga/Tippy/README.md

 Submitted by: Tiffany Madruga

-Time spent: 3 hours spent in total
+Time spent: 4.5 hours spent in total (3 hours for required and updated later with more functionality)

 ## User Stories